Professional Practice in Mammography PGCert Course overview

 Who is this course for?

-This course is designed for Radiographers interesting in working within the NHS Breast Screening Programme as a Mammographer.
+This course is designed for Radiographers specialising in breast imaging, working within NHS Breast Screening Programme, Symptomatic Clinics or Private Healthcare.

 Award